hmellahi/Frontend-Challenges/README.md

 - [ ] Extend the CI pipeline for the main branch too
 - [ ] Add resources for learning key concepts related to the problem

-## How To Add Your Solution
+## How To Share Your Solution

 > [!NOTE]
-> Please add your solution only if you think it's a good solution that others can learn from.
+> Share your solution only if you believe it's good and others can learn from it.

-To add your solution follow the process for [making a pull request to an open-source project](https://github.com/gabrieldemarmiesse/getting_started_open_source).
+To share your solution follow the process for [making a pull request to an open-source project](https://github.com/gabrieldemarmiesse/getting_started_open_source).

 In short: